 Masks and social distancing are observed at all live events.
 Check before attending for changes.

-SCULPTURE ART SHOW: Through April 23: Matzke Fine Art Gallery and Sculpture Park and Sculpture Northwest present the painting and sculptures of 19 artists with works inside and outside in the sculpture park.
-Featured artists include Francie Allen, Penelope Crittenden, Anne Martin McCool and Kathleen Secrest.
-Open 11 a.m. to 5 p.m. every Friday, Saturday and Sunday and weekdays by appointment; 360-387-2759.
+SCULPTURE ART SHOW: Through April 25: Matzke Fine Art Gallery and Sculpture Park and Sculpture Northwest present the painting and sculptures of 19 artists with works inside and outside in the sculpture park.
+Featured artists include Francie Allen, Penelope Crittenden, Anne Martin McCool, and Kathleen Secrest.
+Open every Friday, Saturday and Sunday 11 a.m. to 5 p.m. and weekdays by appointment; 360-387-2759.
 2345 Blanche Way, Camano Island.
 Visit matzkefineart.com

 BEACH 1 GALLERY: Through April: Michele Rushworth and her students’ oil paintings are featured in the Camano Country Clubhouse, 1243 Beach Drive, Camano Island.
 The show runs daily during clubhouse hours.
 Information: camanocountryclub.com/beach-1-gallery

-TULIP FESTIVAL: April 1-30: Skagit Valley Tulip growers RoozenGaarde and Tulip Town are selling tickets on their websites to visit their tulip farms.
+TULIP FESTIVAL: Through April: Skagit Valley tulip growers RoozenGaarde and Tulip Town are selling tickets to view tulips.
 Tickets must be purchased in advance.
 Other events will be held in a modified format.
 Information: tulipfestival.org

 ARTISTIC LEGACY OF LOVE AND COURAGE: Through May 3: Skagit County Historical Museum, 501 S. 4th, La Conner, presents the work of Jesus Guillen, a noteworthy regional artist who died in 1994.
 Information: skagitcounty.net/museum or 360-466-3365